CyberfusionIO/python3-cyberfusion-rabbitmq-consumer-documentation-server/README.md

 # python3-cyberfusion-rabbitmq-consumer-documentation-server

-Auto-generated documentation server for RPC exchange responses and requests.
+Documentation server for RPC exchange responses and requests.

+Human-readable HTML documentation is served, as well as [JSON schemas](https://json-schema.org/).

+## HTML documentation

+URL: `/html`

 ![HTML documentation: request](assets/request.png)
 *Request*

 ![HTML documentation: response](assets/response.png)
 *Response*

+## JSON schemas

+URL: `/schemas`

+The root returns a list of schemas.
+Every schema can be accessed as a subpath.
+For example: `/schemas/dx_example.json`

+The list always includes a schema called `head.json`.
+This schema includes all schemas.

 # Install